Office of the Dean of Students

 At Seton Hall Law, we strive to maintain a supportive, nurturing community where you can succeed academically and gain the skills to move forward in your career as a lawyer.
 The services we provide are an important part of our culture.
 We have created this Web site to assist you, and hope that you will be able to use it as a tool throughout your law school career.
 Also please visit us whenever you need assistance, have a question, or would just like to talk.

-Professional counselors from University’s Counseling Services are available to meet with students at the Law School on Tuesday 9 a.m. to 2 p.m. and Thursday 9 a.m. to 4 p.m. (by appointment) or at the Seton Hall University Campus in South Orange.
+Professional counselors from University’s Counseling Services are available to meet with students at the Law School (2019-2020 days of the week TBD) by appointment or at the Seton Hall University Campus in South Orange.

 Counseling Services also provides assistance with alcohol and other addictions.
 In addition to individual counseling, group workshops are held throughout the year on matters like handling stress, time management, etc. Students are encouraged to use these services to help them cope with the problems and stress of law school as well as any personal problems they may encounter.